prateekpuri01/ATP-serving-strategy/README.md

 These strategies are identical except for the second serve that is hit.
 Therefore, to asses the differences in probability (Delta P) of winning a servus point under the two strategies we can define the following quantity, known as the 'enhancement metric':

-EM = FSP*FSWP-SSP-SSWP
+EM = FSP x FSWP-SSP x SSWP

 Conceptually, we are saying that the probability of winning a second serve is:
 (chances of making the serve) x (probability of winning point if serve is in)

-For strategy (1), this quantity is FSP*FSWP, whereas for strategy (2), this quantity is SSP*SSWP, and the EM factor simply is the difference in these quantities.
+For strategy (1), this quantity is FSP x FSWP, whereas for strategy (2), this quantity is SSP x SSWP, and the EM factor simply is the difference in these quantities.
+Thus the EM factor is equivalent to the increase in probability of winning a servus point obtained from switching from strategy (1) to strategy (2) (Delta P).

-An EM factor>0 may imply that strategy (2) would be advantagous over strategy (1) for a particular player, while a EM factor<0 would imply the opposite.
+Therefore, an EM factor>0 may imply that strategy (2) would be advantagous over strategy (1) for a particular player, while a EM factor<0 would imply the opposite.

 # Analyzing the EM factor